Top cleaning experts show us where the dirt is hiding in your bedroom and how to tackle it like a pro

 - Curtains too can harbor everything from dirt, dust mites and pollen to bacteria and mold.
 To keep your bedroom cleaner and protect your health, vacuum them regularly using the upholstery attachment.
 Start vacuuming top to bottom for a better result.
 Also, check the manufacturer’s label to see if washing is an option.
 If so, wash the curtains on the delicate cycle using cold setting, then dry on a low-heat setting and rehang them fresh from the dryer to prevent wrinkles.

 - Look up to your ceiling fan and you might see the blades have collected dirt and debris.
-When you turn on the fan, all that filth is spreads across your bedroom.
+When you turn on the fan, all that filth is spread across your bedroom.
 Clean it with a slightly damp pillowcase, placed over each blade of the fan and wiped down, catching the dust inside of the case.
 Apply dusting spray to provide a layer of moisture that keeps the dust away and leaves a shine.

 Follow the five D’s to clean your bedroom